 - Regina Schober (Mannheim): “From Numbers to Narrative?
 Self-Knowledge Between Quantification and Autobiography”

-- Stefan Schubert (Leipzig): “Narrative Instability and Metatextuality in Contemporary American Video Games”
+- Stefan Schubert (Leipzig): “Ludic Textuality: Play, Narrative, and Metatextuality in Popular Culture”

-- Gesine Wegner (Dresden): “Multimodality and/in Representations of Disability and Trauma in Contemporary American Literature”
+- Gesine Wegner (Dresden): “The Politics and Poetics of Staring: Disability, Trauma, and the Spectacle in Contemporary American Comics”